Strategic partnerships help maximize available resources and avoid duplication of efforts and are critical to achieving tourism growth.

 In 2019, The Assembly of Nova Scotia Mi’kmaw Chiefs endorsed The Cultural Tourism Strategy for the Nova Scotia Mi’kmaw, building on an existing body of research done to develop Mi’kmaq Cultural Tourism.
 The Cultural Tourism Advisory Committee, led by Mi’kmaq organizations including the Kwilmu’kw Maw-klusuaqn Negotiation Office, the Confederacy of Mainland Mi’kmaq, the Nova Scotia Indigenous Tourism Enterprise Network and the Union of Nova Scotia Mi’kmaq, includes Tourism Nova Scotia as well as provincial and federal partners working to advance cultural tourism opportunities for the Mi’kmaq of Nova Scotia, under the direction of the strategy and implementation plan.
 As implementation advances, efforts are currently focused on developing Authenticity Guidelines for Mi’kmaq Cultural Tourism in Nova Scotia.

 Tourism Nova Scotia works closely with Canada’s tourism marketing organization, Destination Canada, on research and marketing initiatives.
 We leverage Canada’s brand to reach more travellers in international markets and raise awareness of Nova Scotia.
-We collaborate on the Canadian Signature Experience program to highlight must-do activities in the province.
-We are working with Destination Canada to encourage domestic travel in 2021, and to produce research regarding COVID-19 tourism recovery.
+We are working with Destination Canada to encourage domestic and international travel, and to produce research regarding COVID-19 tourism recovery.

 Develop Nova Scotia